ClaudioESSilva/claudioessilva.github.io/content/post/2020-09-22-recover-database-encrypted-modules-code-with-dbatools.md

 ![decryptsingleobject](/img/2020/09/decryptsingleobject.png)

-<h4>We can also decrypt more than one object in the same execution</h4>
+#### We can also decrypt more than one object in the same execution

 Now that I understand what my outcome is, let's try to decrypt two objects from the same database